 What do translators do in their spare time, you ask?
-Beside stretching to work the crick out their necks, to relieve the pressure points of the angel's wings between their shoulder blades, and to dull the ache in their lower backs, translators have many other ways to spend the very elusive (almost utopian) spare time he gets… Continue reading A Translator’s Surprising and Unexpected Hobbies
+Besides stretching to work the crick out their necks, to relieve the pressure points of the angel's wings between their shoulder blades, and to dull the ache in their lower backs, translators have many other ways to spend the very elusive (almost utopian) spare time… Continue reading A Translator’s Surprising and Unexpected Hobbies

 The very first thing my teachers taught me during my introductory course to translation left me flabbergasted.
 First, a translator is humble.
 A far cry from what I expected.
 If you think about it, a translator needs great skills such as analysis, critical thinking, linguistic mastery, a rich vocabulary, writing and, to top it off,… Continue reading Humility… Who Knew!

 Writing or Translating into Your Second Language